aquasecurity/tracee/docs/tutorials/deploy-grafana-dashboard.md

 a Prometheus Data Source and point it's URL to the relevant location (usually http://localhost:9090)

+Note that you might have to use your local IP address again instead of `localhost`.

 You may now either create your own Dashboard or import our default dashboard.

-## Import Tracee's Default Dashboard
+### Import Tracee's Default Dashboard

 First download our Grafana Dashboard's json [here].